Purpose/Scope/Target Audience for CNM and CM Certification

 CBT provides immediate official results to all candidates at the testing site.

-Please Note: As of January 1, 2011, a graduate degree will be required to be eligible to take the AMCB certification examination.
-This would include certificants who have allowed their certification to lapse.
+Please Note: As of January 1, 2011, a graduate degree is required to be eligible to take the AMCB certification examination.
+This includes certificants who have allowed their certification to lapse.

 If you have any questions about AMCB Certification, please contact: